rbw/aiosnow/docs/reference/models/table/index.rst

 Table
 =====

-Objects of this type are typically created via :meth:`~aiosnow.Snow.get_table` (given a :class:`~aiosnow.models.table.TableSchema`) and provides an interface for working with the ServiceNow Table API.
+Objects of this type are typically created via :meth:`~aiosnow.Client.get_table` (given a :class:`~aiosnow.models.TableSchema`) and provides an interface for working with the ServiceNow Table API.

 API